-The suggestion box is a classic tool for collecting feedback, yet you can get more from it than you realize.
+The suggestion boxes are a classic tool for collecting feedback, yet you can get more from it than you realize.
 Here are five ways to update how you collect ideas.

 Put It Online